Opening of Clubrooms

 The opening of our clubrooms has been a consideration for some time.
 As covid restriction are likely to be part of our lives for many more months in the future we have consider how to open and still be able to comply with the required regulations.
 As a volunteer organisation we don’t have paid staff to be responsible for the regular cleaning and sanitising that is required.
 To be able to open, members that wish to use the facilities will need to undertake the necessary requirements themselves.
 This includes cleaning, sanitising, physical separation and maintaining crowd limits.

-All members are to sign in using the log book located in the Hay shed charging station.
+All members are to sign in using QR Codes

 An additional Log book in the clubroom to be signed by the persons taking responsibility for opening the clubrooms and maintaining compliance to the Government Regulations relating to use of the clubrooms.